 Mode of instruction

-Six lectures of 2 hours, one presentation meeting of 3 hours, and unsupervised workgroups, with online tutoring (attendance of all meetings is obligatory):
+Six lectures of 2 hours, one poster presentation meeting of 2 hours, and unsupervised workgroups, with online tutoring (attendance of all meetings is obligatory):

 - Six lectures of 2 hours: to cover the relevant literature, provide knowledge about eHealth in health care and discuss theory about eHealth development, implementation and evaluation.

-- One presentation meeting of 3 hours: every subgroup presents their own prototype eHealth intervention.
+- One poster presentation meeting of 2 hours: every subgroup presents their own prototype eHealth intervention.

 - Unsupervised workgroups: to practice in developing online modules and test these modules on the target group.
-Students make their own planning regarding when and where to work on the assignment together with their subgroup.
+Students make their own planning regarding when and where to work on the assignment together with their subgroup, based on a concrete outline in the course reader and information and support in the lectures.
 Tutoring/supervision is available during the course to discuss questions or problems with a supervisor.

 Grading will be based on three assessments:

 1. Writing a group report on the developmental process of the module, incorporating scientific literature and what is learned during the lectures (grade);